Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Introduction

 In higher dimensions ($d+1$), the conformal algebra is $SO(d+2,1)$.
 This suggests that a natural generalization to higher dimensional systems can be obtained by considering different generators of the conformal algebra as Hamiltonians and considering sequences of non-commuting Hamiltonians in successive time intervals.
 Similar to the two dimensional case, the dynamics is expected to be equivalent to conformal transformations.

 In this work we consider conformal field theories on $S^d \times {\rm time}$.
 The class of Hamiltonians are combinations of generators which belong to $SL(2,R) \sim SU(1,1)$ subrgoups of the conformal group.
-More specifically we consider \ben H (\beta, \Pi) = 2iD + i\beta (K_\mu + P_\mu) \Pi^\mu \ , \een where the operators $D,K_\mu,P_\mu$ ($\mu,\nu = 0, \cdots d$) are generators of conformal transformations and $\Pi^\mu$ is a projector along $X^\mu$-direction.
-Note that there are $(d+1)$ such different SL$(2,R)$ subalgebras corresponding to $(d+1)$-inequivalent choices of $\Pi^\mu$.
-This provides a wider class of drive protocols where one can use different members of the class of Hamiltonians $H(\beta, \Pi)$, for different time intervals.
+More specifically we consider \ben H (\beta, \Pi) = 2iD + i\beta (K_\mu + P_\mu) \Pi^\mu \ , \een where the operators $D,K_\mu,P_\mu$ ($\mu,\nu = 0, \cdots d$) are generators of conformal transformations (see below) and $\Pi^\mu$ is a projector along $\mu$-direction (e.g. $\Pi^0 = (1,0,0,..)$). { In the field theory Hilbert space the hermiticity properties of these generators are \ben D^\dagger = - D~~~~~~~~K_\mu^\dagger = - P_\mu \een}{black} Note that there are $(d+1)$ such different SL$(2,R)$ subalgebras corresponding to $(d+1)$-inequivalent choices of $\Pi^\mu$.
+This provides a wider class of drive protocols where one can use different members of the class of Hamiltonians $H(\beta, \Pi)$, for different time intervals. { In the latter case, the net transformation is not a $SU(1,1)$ transformation.}